mylittletony/mylittletony.github.io/_posts/2015-08-03-ruckus-vsg-captive-portal.markdown

 ### Is this compatible with CloudRuckus?

 You bet.
-The Cucumber dashboard works with any Smart Zone Gateway.
+The CT dashboard works with any Smart Zone Gateway.
 Just enter your details as described above.

 <br><br>
 <div class="mdl-typography--text-center">
-<p>Sign-up for a Cucumber dashboard.
+<p>Sign-up for a CT WiFi dashboard.
 It's free for unlimited access points!</p>
 <a href="https://my.ctapp.io/#/create" class="button large success dst">Join</a>
 </div>
 <br><br>